kaede0902/sh/README.md

 ´finger userName´
 ´bash --version´
 ## Dif of C lang
 No compilie, textfiles run, Not binary.
 Easy to culc string.
 Good for combination of other cmds.
-(It can use shell cmd like
-´cp´, ´echo´ inside!)
+(It can use shell cmd like ´cp´, ´echo´ inside!)
-## min
+## min usage
 make a file named `hello.sh`
 and give it a power: `chmod 755 hello.sh`
 Inside `hello.sh`